-Warrants are financial instruments issued by banks and other institutions.
-Warrants entitle you to buy (call warrants) or sell (put warrants) a specified underlying instrument (the “underlying”) during a specified exercise period or on a specified date.
+Warrants are financial instruments issued by banks and other institutions which entitle you to buy (call warrants) or sell (put warrants) a specified underlying instrument (the “underlying”) during a specified exercise period or on a specified date.
 Warrants are derivative products, in that their price depends on the performance of another asset (the underlying asset).
-Warrants are securities that give the holder the right, but not the obligation, to buy a certain number of securities (usually the issuer’s common stock) at a certain price before a certain time.
+Warrants are securities that give the holder the right, but not the obligation, to buy a certain number of securities (usually the issuer‘s common stock) at a certain price before a certain time.

 The paper highlights some of the key distinctions between warrants and options as follows:

-- options are traded on an exchange exclusively for options (options exchange), warrants can be listed on stock exchanges.
+- Options are traded on an exchange exclusively for options (options exchange), warrants can be listed on stock exchanges.

 - Warrants are issued by a company or a financial institution that trades in warrants on specific shares, while options are issued by the options exchange.